Sign PDF documents

 Document certification signatures

 Document certification signatures are also known as Modification Detection and Prevention (MDP) signatures.
-This type of signatures records the identity of the document author.
-It allows users to make specific changes to the document, while retaining the validity of the signature.
-For example, the author may allow a document's form fields to be filled by the user, while retaining the validity of the signature.
-If changes occur to the document that have not been permitted by the author, the signature is invalidated.
+This type of signature records the identity of the document author.
+A document certification signature lets users make specific changes to the document while retaining the validity of the signature.
+For example, the author may allow users to fill in the document’s form fields while retaining the validity of the signature.
+If a change occurs that the author hasn’t permitted, the signature becomes invalid.

-2. A user fills the form fields with their personal information.
+- A user fills the form fields with their personal information.

-• Form filling: The user may fill forms, instantiate page templates, and sign; any other change invalidates the signature.
+- Form filling: The user may fill forms, instantiate page templates, and sign; any other change invalidates the signature.

-• Annotate: The user may make the same changes as for form filling, as well as create, delete, and modify annotations; any other change invalidates the signature.
+- Annotate: The user may make the same changes as for form filling, as well as create, delete, and modify annotations; any other change invalidates the signature.

 Learn how to certify a PDF document with a document certification signature.